medialab/gazouilloire/README.md

 For production use and long term data collection, Gazouilloire can run as a daemon (which means that it executes in the background, and you can safely close the window within which you started it).

 - Start the collection in daemon mode with:
-    ```
+    ```bash
     gazou start
     ```
 - Stop the daemon with:
-    ```
+    ```bash
     gazou stop
     ```
 - Restart the daemon with:
-    ```
+    ```bash
     gazou restart
     ```
 - Access the current collection status (running/not running, nomber of collected tweets, disk usage, etc.) with
-    ```
+    ```bash
     gazou status
     ```

 - Gazouilloire should normally restart on its own in case of temporary internet access outages but it might occasionnally fail for various reasons such as ElasticSearch having crashed for instance.
 In order to ensure a long term collection remains up and running without always checking it, we recommand to program automatic restarts of Gazouilloire at least once every week using cronjobs (missing tweets will be completed up to 7 days after a crash).
 In order to do so, a [restart.sh](gazouilloire/scripts/restart.sh) script is proposed that handles restarting ElasticSearch whenever necessary.
-Just copy paste it within your corpus directory.
+You can install it within your corpus directory by doing:
+    ```bash
+    gazou scripts restart.sh
+    ```
 Usecases and cronjobs examples are proposed as comments at the top of the script.
+You can also consult it by doing:
+    ```bash
+    gazou scripts --info restart.sh
+    ```

 - An example script [daily_mail_export.sh](gazouilloire/scripts/daily_mail_export.sh) is also proposed to perform daily tweets exports and get them by e-mail.
-Feel free to reuse and tailor it to your own needs.
+Feel free to reuse and tailor it to your own needs the same way:
+    ```bash
+    gazou scripts daily_mail_export.sh
+    # and to read its documentation:
+    gazou scripts --info daily_mail_export.sh
+    ```

 ## Reset